rahriver/Noter/README.md

 - Exit

 To invoke just the View Note option, you can pass the `view` argument when running the script:

 `noter view`

 ## Support
-> Give this repository a star and share it with your friends!
+> Give this repository a star and share it with someone who cares about these stuff :O